rogerbinns/apsw/doc/download.rst

 Source and binaries
 ===================

-You can download this release in source or binary form.
+You can download this release as binaries for Windows.
+Just run the executable corresponding with the Python version you are using.

+Download in source form for other platforms or if you want to compile yourself on Windows.
+See the :ref:`recommended <recommended_build>` way to build or all the :ref:`options available <building>`.

 .. downloads-begin